-Gaboon vipers are the largest vipers in Africa attaining weights of over 45 pounds (20 kilograms) and reaching lengths of more than 6 feet (1.8 meters).
-The largest individuals have heads that can be nearly 6 inches (15 centimeters) across at their widest point.
+Gaboon vipers are the largest vipers in Africa, weighing more than 45 pounds (20 kilograms) and reaching lengths of more than 6 feet (1.8 meters).
+The largest individuals have heads nearly 6 inches (15 centimeters) across at their widest point.

-The Gaboon viper lives in the rainforests and wet areas in parts of Central, East and West Africa.
+These vipers live in rainforests and wet areas in parts of Central, East and West Africa.
 They are terrestrial and can be found on the forest floor.

 They eat small and medium-sized mammals and birds.
 Gaboon vipers are passive hunters, waiting concealed to strike at whatever small creatures pass within range.
-Most snakes strike and release, but the Gaboon viper holds its prey until the victim dies.
+Most snakes strike and release, but this viper holds on until its prey dies.

 At the Smithsonian's National Zoo, Gaboon vipers eat mice and rats.

 Females can have 50 to 60 babies at a time.
 The young are born live.

 Gaboon vipers help control the rodent population in the rainforest and may be threatened locally by habitat loss.

 - If you see a snake in the wild, leave it alone and encourage others to do the same.
 Don’t assume it is a venomous species, and don’t attack it if it doesn’t pose a threat to your safety.
 Tell your friends and family about the eco-services that snakes provide, such as keeping rodent populations in check.